chharvey/counterpoint/docs/reference/variables.md

 Also like variables, type aliases can create temporal dead zones.
-Solid does not hoist type aliases.
+Counterpoint does not hoist type aliases.
 *(NOTE: This may change in future versions.)*
 ```
 let my_first_var: MyFirstType = 'Hello, world!';      %> ReferenceError [1]